Geborgen/dinoksetiid/README.md

 ## Preamble

-Dinoksetiid is an extremely stylized, dark fantasy modlist built around the Shattered Skyrim series of mods.
+Dinoksetiid is a stylized dark fantasy modlist built around the Shattered Skyrim series of mods.
 Traverse a broken world decimated by the World Eater, and uncover the truth of what really happened.
 Become a hero of your own making in this post-apocalyptic Skyrim.
+The author of the highly acclaimed modlist, [Nordic Souls](https://www.nexusmods.com/skyrimspecialedition/mods/77497), presents an entirely new and unique Skyrim experience.

+"Dinoksetiid", meaning "the end of time" in the dragon language, is the perfect name for what this list is: Alduin's legions have destroyed the world.
+Shattered Skyrim is a mod that empties the province of NPCs and quests, leaving an apocalyptic wasteland.
+There is a new main quest, which populates the land with draugr and dragons, providing a new challenge.

+There are still things to do despite the drastically different landscape.
+A few other quest mods have been added, in addition to unique bosses and NPCs to keep you busy.
+Gameplay is difficult, but fair.
+Take it slowly, read the documentation, good luck, and have fun!

 ## List Contents